kult0922/training/README.md

 - Let's set the validation
   - Think about which validation to add to which column
   - Let's create a migration that also sets DB constraints
-  - Create with a rails generatecommand to create only the migration file
+  - Create with a `rails generate` command to create only the migration file
 - Let's display a validation error message on the screen
 - Let's write a model test for validation
 - Create a PR on GitHub for review

-### Add an expiration date (Optional)
+### Add due date of the task (Optional)

-- Let's make it possible to register the expiration date for the task
+- Make it possible to register a due date for the task
-- Let's be able to sort by expiration date on the list screen
+- Implement a functionality to sort the task by due date on the list screen
-- Let's expand the spec
+- write a test function for this functionality
 - After finishing PR, let's release it

 ### Step 13: Add status to make it searchable